garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 4 Buffer and Query.md

     query.geometry = buffer
     ```

 1. For each of the `AGSFeatureLayer` objects in the operational layers of the map, call `AGSFeatureLayer.selectFeaturesWithQuery`.
 Use `AGSSelectionMode.New` to do a new selection, as opposed to adding to or removing from the current selection.
-You must cast `geoView` depending on whether it is a `AGSMapView` or a `AGSSceneView`.
+You must cast `geoView` as an `AGSMapView`.
 Add this code after instantiating the query object and setting its geometry:

     ```
     let operationalLayers : [AGSFeatureLayer]
-    if geoView is AGSMapView {
     let mapView = geoView as?
 AGSMapView
     operationalLayers = mapView!.map!.operationalLayers.flatMap { $0 as?
 AGSFeatureLayer }
-    } else {
-        let sceneView = geoView as?
-AGSSceneView
-        operationalLayers = sceneView!.scene!.operationalLayers.flatMap { $0 as?
-AGSFeatureLayer }
-    }
     for layer in operationalLayers {
         layer.selectFeatures(withQuery: query, mode: AGSSelectionMode.new, completion: nil)
     }